RedhaAGGOUN/RedhaAGGOUN/README.md

 ![background](https://github.com/user-attachments/assets/8b63312f-3122-4946-9a38-942cf22814f4)

-** Energy Engineering | Change Management | Digital Transformation Expert**
+** Energy Engineering | Change Management | Digital Transformation Consultant**
 📍 Marseille, France | ✉️ redha.aggoun@laplateforme.io

 ---

 ## Professional Bio
-With over 20 years of experience in engineering, management and research, I specialize in strategic leadership, change management, and digital transformation.
-My expertise spans multiple regions, including the Middle East, Europe, and North Africa, where I have successfully led projects in both petroleum operations and digital innovation.
+With over 20 years of experience in engineering, management and research, I specialize in production optimization, change and transformation management.
+My expertise spans multiple regions, including the Middle East, Europe, and North Africa, where I have successfully led projects in both energy operations and innovation.
 I hold a Doctorate in Business Administration with a focus on digital transformation.

 ---